 - SHOULD YOUR EXECUTOR BE BONDED?
 Most people waive the requirement of the bond when it comes to executors who are close family members.
 Waiving the bond means you are relying completely on the integrity of your executor in handling the estate.
 If you want accountability tied to an indemnity contract (bond), then you can require that the bond be posted before your executor is appointed.

 - WHO SHOULD RECEIVE ANY PART OF YOUR ESTATE?
 Where possible, you should name people and percentages they will get from your estate.
 Many times just naming a category of persons to get the assets creates more confusion and something for the courts to decide.
 For example, if you say X to all of my grand children, you should specify what happens to the share of after born grandkids.
-Your distribution provision in your will must also

 - WHO SHOULD RECEIVE YOUR ASSETS WHEN YOU PASS AWAY?
 These are your beneficiaries.
 You should name them with percentages to avoid confusion about determining members of a category of beneficiaries.
 For example, if you leave assets to grandchildren, you should say whether after-born grandchildren, adopted grandchildren, or step-grandchildren should receive anything.